 Watch, listen and learn they did.
 Preschoolers and their parents or guardians became switched on to the gently spoken Rogers when Mister Rogers’ Neighborhood debuted in 1966, and generations continued to do so for the next four decades.

-So influential was the gentleman in the cardigan and sneakers that 2018 saw him celebrated with an hour-long special marking what would have been the program’s 50th anniversary, the issue of a commemorative postage stamp bearing his visage, a big screen documentary, Won’t You Be My Neighbor?
-(June 8), and the news that Academy Award-winning actor Tom Hanks will slip into said cardigan and sneakers in an upcoming biopic about Rogers titled You Are My Friend.
+So influential was the gentleman in the cardigan and sneakers that 2018 saw him celebrated with an hour-long special marking what would have been the program’s 50th anniversary, the issue of a commemorative postage stamp bearing his visage, a big screen documentary, Won’t You Be My Neighbor? and the news that Academy Award-winning actor Tom Hanks will slip into said cardigan and sneakers in the biopic about Rogers titled A Beautiful Day in the Neighborhood.

 Born Fred McFeely Rogers on March 20, 1928, in Latrobe, Pennsylvania, Rogers interest in music began at a young age and he learned to play piano.
 That interest would eventually lead him to graduate magna cum laude from Rollins College in Florida in 1951 with a degree in music composition, and to writing and performing many of the songs featured on his show, including the famous opening tune ending with the iconic line, “Won’t you be my neighbor?”